Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Methodology

-These approaches are based on the idea of allowing each task to have its fair opportunity to contribute, while simultaneously learning shared features.
-However, as a \textit{soft parameter sharing} approach, scalability is an issue with MTAN, since the network's complexity expands linearly with the number of tasks~\citep{vandenhende2021multi}.
-On the other hand, KDMTL and DSMTL involve duplicating the shared network for every single task.
-In this paper, we present a novel Deep MTL model in which the task-specific information that the shared network may miss are learned using task-specific monitors.
-These monitors are sufficiently simple so as to ensure that they do not considerably increase the model's complexity while dealing with many tasks.
-Our proposed model, namely the \textit{Monitored Deep Multi-Task Network} (MDMTN), is shown in Figure \ref{fig:fig1}.
 The Task-specific monitors ($\mathcal{M}_i$) can only have up to two layers and are designed to have the same input and output dimensions as the Shared network ($\mathcal{S}$) to enable fusion.
 Given an input $u$, each Task-specific output network ($\mathcal{O}_i$) then produces \resizebox{0.4\linewidth}{!}{$\mathcal{O}_i\big(\alpha_1^{(i)}\mathcal{S}(u)+\alpha_2^{(i)}\mathcal{M}_i(u) \big),$} where $\alpha_1^{(i)}$ and $\alpha_2^{(i)}$ are real values learned by the model.
 Regarding the secondary objective (sparsity), the Group Ordered Weighted $l_1$ (GrOWL) is applied to all layers except the input layers (to preserve data information) and the Task-specific output layers (for meaningful outputs).
 No neurons are eliminated from these layers at the end of the training stage.
 Algorithm \ref{alg:Train} presents the training process.